SilentCircle/sso-integration-doc/ADFS-Integration-Customer-Responsibilities.md

 ## Acceptance Test Procedure

-At this stage, the integration configuration is done, and now we need to test it.
+At this stage, the integration configuration should have been completed, and now we need to test it.

+* Test series SP must be run once for each supported Silent Phone device.
+* Test series SW should be run at least once with a supporte web browser.

+---

+<a name="atpsp1"></a>

-### T1: Provision Silent Phone using SSO
+### SP1: Provision Silent Phone using SSO

 #### Test equipment

-* Test device: An Apple iPhone using iOS 9.3.1 or later.
+* Test device: A supported smartphone.
 * Network connection: WiFi with unrestricted inbound and outbound firewall.

 #### Preconditions

 * Test user has valid credentials and an active account on your federated identity system.
 * Test user's account belongs to a group in your environment that is authorized to use Silent Circle.